krellian/kiosk/README.md

 $ scp krellian-kiosk_0.1_armhf.snap joebloggs@192.168.1.123:~/
 ```

-- SSH into the Raspberry Pi and install the network-manager snap
+- SSH into the Raspberry Pi and install the network-manager and mir-kiosk snaps

 ```
+$ snap install mir-kiosk
 $ snap install network-manager
 ```